fanyingfx/fanyingfx.github.io/_notes/Public/Using Mecab with Unidic.md

 ![](/assets/img/Pasted%20image%2020231231175748.png)
 unidic-cwj-xxx.zip is for written Japanese

-unidic-csj-xxx.zalled directory, ususally is `C:\Program Files\MeCab`

-then extract the unidic dictionary to the dic directory in the uindic direcotry find the dicrc and change the content add line for Lute to get reading
+unidic-csj-xxx.zip is for spoken Japanese then extract the unidic-xxx-xxx.zip in the unidic folder in the uindic direcotry you find the dicrc and change the content add these lines for Lute to get reading

 ```
 ; yomi